 LPG use at home

 You may use LPG around your home to run your BBQ, heater, or you may even use it to operate your entire house's heating and cooking needs.
 The LPG will be delivered in gas cylinders.
-The quantities used may require certification under the Hazardous Substances and New Organisms Act (HSNO) and the Tauranga City Council City Plan.
-For more information contact Council.
+The quantities used may require certification under the Hazardous Substances and New Organisms Act (HSNO) and the Tauranga City Plan.
+For more information call us on 07 577 7000.